Posts Tagged ‘top stocks’

 So, while the stock market has recorded impressive gains from other key tech companies, namely Apple Inc. (NASDAQ/AAPL) and its $506-billion in market-cap, Microsoft has been a the market laggard amongst the large mainstream technology companies.

 I’m not saying Microsoft will become one of the top stocks, but the company could become more attractive to growth investors.
-As I said, gaming is adding spice, but the potentially strong surge in the stock I see as possible will be dependent on … Read More
+As I said, gaming is adding spice, but the potentially strong surge in the stock I see as possible will be dependent on its mobility … Read More

 The spot price of gold is now well above $1,800 an ounce and gold stocks are reaping the benefits.
 Right now, the stock market is experiencing a crisis of confidence—not in the ability of corporations to generate earnings, but in the macro sense of country economies, debt and deficits.
 The global debt crisis is just that—a crisis—and it’s been building up for years.